Tastingo/archat-tutorial/README.md

 #### 3. What is CAT and how could I get CAT?
 * CAT is the native token of the chatroom, you need to holder a minimum balance of 6 CAT to stay in the chat room;
 * You will be dropped with CAT by the time you bind your address to your nickname;
-* You could also get through the CAT contract by call the `exchange` in the smart contract by sending a certain amount of ETH.
+* You could also get through the [CAT contract](https://ropsten.etherscan.io/address/0x351C54BE57c7d49CB074A47E030d8c5994eEAA16)by call the `exchange` in the smart contract by sending a certain amount of ETH.
 To Understand about the exchange rate of ETH and CAT , please visit [CAT price model](https://github.com/Tastingo/archat-tutorial/blob/master/cat-en.pdf).

 #### 4. Other interesting commands to play around
  *  `.cinfo`，Check your personal information, like your `"activity score"`